 The game’s strategy revolves around evaluating risks, knowing when to cut losses versus push your luck, and managing your team correctly.
-The artwork is polished, narration is badass, and soundtrack is thrilling.
+The artwork is polished, narration is incredible, and soundtrack is thrilling.
 A great pickup all around.

 Think of SteamWorld Quest like an RPG version of Slay the Spire but with three members in your party and with way more robots.
 You can go back and fight monsters you’ve defeated to grind more coins, exp and items, can craft cards, etc.